oskarth/experiments.oskarth.com/content/unix02.md

 0x2ff4: 0x00002ffc
 ```

-There's some confusion about what a stack is.
-In the abstract sense,
-it's a *LIFO* (last in first out) data structure that supports two
+In the abstract sense, a stack is a *LIFO* (last in first out) data
-primary operations: *push* and *pop*.
-What might be confusing is that
+structure that supports two primary operations: *push* and *pop*.
+It
-it's normally conceptualized as a stack of plates, growing upwards.
-In
+is normally conceptualized as a stack of plates, growing upwards.
+What
+might be confusing in this context is that the top of the stack has
-this context, the stack grows down (in terms of addresses) but the
+the lowest address.
+The stack grows down, in terms of addresses, but
-last touched entry is still called the top of the stack.
-Notice that
+the last touched entry is still called the top of the stack.
+This
-the top of the stack has the lowest address.
-This might be
-counterintuitive, but "top" is an abstract term and it doesn't become
+might be counterintuitive, but "top" is an abstract term and it
-less of a stack because it's growing down.
+doesn't become less of a stack because it's growing down.

-If those four addresses show what's on the stack before we have even
+Recall that the four lines above show what's on the stack before we
-executed a single instruction in our main function, what do they mean?
+have even executed a single instruction in our main function.
+What do
-To understand that we have to talk about *calling
-conventions*.
-Different programming languages have different calling
-convention, and sometimes it can even differ on different computer
-architecture.
-If you use C, most of them are quite similar though,
-with minor differences (for example, if we use certain compiler
-optimizations).
-First we push the arguments of the function, in
+they mean?
+Before a function is called, its arguments are pushed onto
+the stack, in reverse order, followed by the return address (also
-reverse order, and then we push the return address, or the return PC
+known as as the return program counter or return PC).
+This way of
-(program counter).
-Calling conventions cover a lot more than this, and
-we will see some more usese of this in later sections.
+modifying the stack is part of a *calling convention*.
+There are other
+calling conventions, but this is the most common one for C.

-What does this mean in our case?
-Our main function takes two
+Our main function takes two arguments, argc and argv, whose values
-arguments, argc and argv.
-We can see what the value of those are:
+are:

 ```
-0x2fe8: 0xffffffff    <- -1, fake return address for main
+0x2fe8: 0xffffffff    <- -1, return address for main
 0x2fec: 0x00000001    <- 1, argc value
 0x2ff0: 0x00002ff4    <- argv, pointer to argv[0]
 0x2ff4: 0x00002ffc    <- "ls", value of argv[0]
 ```

-Since we know the value of argv[0] will be in that position, we can
-cast it to a char* (string) to see its value.
-Likewise, we can do the
+We can cast `0x00002ffc` to a `char*` (a string) to see its human
-same for the fake main return address:
+readable representation.
+Likewise, we can do the same for main's
+return address, `0xffffffff`:

 ```
 (gdb) print (char*)0x00002ffc